 Pursuant to the Advisory Agreement, we pay a base management fee (currently and after the consummation of this offering) and incentive fees (only after the consummation of this offering) to the Adviser, as described below.
-On October 27, 2023, our Board unanimously approved an amended and restated investment advisory agreement (the "Amended Advisory Agreement") and our shareholders approved the Amended Advisory Agreement on December 15, 2023.
-The Amended Advisory Agreement will become effective upon the consummation of this offering.
-As a result, the Amended Advisory Agreement does not impact the Advisory Agreement until this offering is consummated.
-The Amended Advisory Agreement amends the Advisory Agreement upon the consummation of this offering as described below:
+On October 27, 2023, our Board unanimously approved an amended and restated investment advisory agreement (the "Amended Advisory Agreement") and recommended that our shareholders approve the Amended Advisory Agreement at a special meeting of our shareholders scheduled to be held on December 14, 2023.
+If approved by our shareholders, the Amended Advisory Agreement amends the Advisory Agreement upon the consummation of this offering as described below: